About Pavilion Fitness

 Locker Room Etiquette

-- The sinks are not to be used to wash/rinse clothing.
-Sinks may be used to shave facial hair (only); common courtesy - following your shave please clean up the sink afterwards.
+- Please do not use sinks to wash/rinse clothing.
+Sinks may be used to shave facial hair; following your shave please clean up the sink afterwards.

 - When showering it is strictly prohibited to: blow your nose, cough up phlegm, or spit in the shower stall

-- Please place towel on the floor prior to applying talc; this keeps the talc from getting all over the carpet.
+- Please place towel on the floor prior to applying talc.

-- Do not cut your finger or toe nails in locker rooms or shower stalls, this is extremely unsanitary.
+- Do not cut your finger or toe nails in locker rooms or shower stalls.

 - Cell phone usage is prohibited in locker rooms (Ordinance No. 259 & Village Ordinance No. 2964); if ordinance is violated village fine is up to $1,000.